-Inside the city park is a small cafe bar called Central Park.
+Inside Central Park is a small cafe bar also called Central Park.
 Head to the back to enjoy a few beers or a coffee while enjoying a cabin on the lake type feeling.
 We enjoyed the cozy backyard atmosphere on a warm summer night.

 Best Place to Cool Off in Skopje

 In the summer, Skopje can get uncomfortably hot, and touring the city isn’t enjoyable until later in the day.
 We always like to include a great place to cool off during summer travel.

 On a walk, we discovered that Aqua Park Skopje was about a ten-minute walk from our apartment.
 We went with very low expectations and enjoyed the day.
 A day pass costs about $6 US dollars a person.
 The use of lockers is included in the price.